 From a different perspective, only 153 Fortune 500 companies were still in the list in 2016.
 That was an average turnover rate of 14.1 new firms in the list.
 In contrast, during the 40-year period between 1954 and 1994, there were 347 companies in the Fortune 500 list of companies.
 This is equivalent to 8.7 companies per year.

 If the trend continues, only half of the companies in the 2016 list will remain in 2034, and all companies in today’s list will no longer be there by 2051.
-The above changes in churn rate is evidence that it is accelerating.
+The above changes in churn rate are evidence that it is accelerating.
 If the turnover rate increased to 20, only half of the list will remain by 2028, and the entire list itself totally replaced by 2041.

 The S&P 500 lists are not absolute indicators of change.
 There are some factors in the way lists are made that can add errors in tallies.
-The churn for the lists do not include mergers and acquisitions, when a company disappears from the list because of mergers and acquisitions with another company.
+The churn for the lists does not include mergers and acquisitions when a company disappears from the list because of mergers and acquisitions with another company.
 Examples for these include Compaq when it merged with HP, and Sprint when Nextel bought it and became Sprint-Nextel.
 Sprint-Nextel counts as another churn when it renamed back to Sprint.
 Dell is a special case because it went private in 2013 and no longer traded on the stock exchange.

 The churn in both Fortune 500 and S&P 500 lists is a prime example of the results of disruptive technologies.
 The companies that dropped usually were not able to keep with the rest of the list.
 At the same time, fast-rising startups took their place.